seanfcottrell/PLPCA/README.md

 # RPLSDSPCA
-Robust Persistent Laplacian Discriminative Sparse Principal Component Analysis
+Robust Persistent Laplacian Supervised Discriminative Sparse Principal Component Analysis

-This work builds upon previous improvements to PCA, most notably the RLSDSPCA procedure of Zhang et. al, by introducing a Persistent Laplacian via a filtration procedure on the Weighted Graph Laplacian.
-This term then captures local geometrical structure information of high dimensional data via Laplacian Eigenmaps, and performs better due to its ability to emphasize topologically persistent features.
+This work builds upon previous improvements to PCA, most notably the gLPCA procedure of Jiang et. al and the RLSDSPCA procedure of Zhang et. al, by introducing the Persistent Laplacian.
+The Persistent Laplacian is induced via a filtration procedure on the Weighted Graph Laplacian, which is analogous to the Rips complex.
+This term then captures local geometrical structure information through Persistent Spectral Graphs.

 ---